M.S. in Materials Science and Engineering

 Master of Science

-For the master of science in materials science and engineering, the student is required to complete a minimum of 30 graduate credit hours.
+For the Master of Science in Materials Science and Engineering, students are required to complete a minimum of 30 graduate credit hours.

-For the remaining credits, outside of the required coursework listed below, the student may choose between a thesis or non-thesis option.
+For the remaining credit hours, students may choose between a thesis or non-thesis option listed below.

 Satisfactory participation in the materials engineering seminar (MTE 580) is also required for all full-time students.

 In addition to general college requirements, all courses taken for graduate credit must result in a GPA of 3.0 or higher.
-Waiver of any of these requirements must be approved by the Materials Science and Engineering Graduate Committee, which will exercise its discretion in handling any extenuating circumstances or problems.
+Waiver of any of these requirements must be approved by the Materials and Manufacturing Engineering Program Director.

 Thesis Option

-The student must complete a thesis with a minimum of 6 graduate credits.
-Additional thesis credits may substitute for course electives.
-The remaining graduate credits must consist of additional MTE or other 4000-, 500- or 600-level engineering, science, management or mathematics electives.
+The student must complete a thesis with a minimum of 6 graduate credit hours.
+The remaining graduate credit hours must consist of additional MTE or other 4000-, 500-, or 600-level electives.
 All courses must be approved by the student’s advisor and the Materials Graduate Committee.

 Non-Thesis Option

-The student must complete a three credit capstone project or equivalent that demonstrates the ability to design, implement, and complete an independent professional project.
-The remaining graduate credits must consist of additional MTE or other 4000-, 500- or 600-level engineering, science, management or mathematics electives.
-All courses must be approved by the student’s advisor and the Materials Graduate Committee.
+The student must complete a three-credit capstone project or equivalent that demonstrates the ability to design, implement, and complete an independent professional project.
+The remaining graduate credit hours must consist of additional MTE or other 4000-level (up to 6 credit hours), 500-, or 600-level engineering, science, management, or mathematics electives.
+All courses must be approved by the Materials and Manufacturing Engineering Program Director.